What is Debt Consolidation?

 Depending on your credit score and debt-to-income ratio (DTI), the rates for a debt consolidation loan will range anywhere from 10-32% and will typically be a fixed rate.

 A debt consolidation loan could be worth exploring if you can get a lower rate than you’re currently paying on your credit card debt and you can afford to make your new monthly payments.
-Unfortunately, some people who are struggling with heavy credit card debt can’t get a good rate on a debt consolidation loan because their credit score is too low and their debt to income ratio (DTI) is too high.
+Unfortunately, some people who are struggling with heavy credit card debt can’t get a good rate on a debt consolidation loan because their credit score is too low and their debt-to-income ratio (DTI) is too high.
 Find out how a debt consolidation loan works.

 Debt Consolidation Considerations